Skip to contents

 library(CEMPRA)

-# Load the stress-response workbook
+# Load the stressor-response workbook

 filename_sr <- system.file("extdata", "stressor_response_fixed_ARTR.xlsx", package = "CEMPRA")